pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 **AxesBlockBase** class is overloaded for every coordinate system defined by a projection, with possibility to overload plot methods for the convenience of the plotting in the particular coordinate system and for generating the correct plot titles for each coordinate system.

 Operations using projections, and cut operations in particular, result in the creation of a new `sqw/dnd` object.
-They are performed to the Image Pixels using data from the original `PixelData` class.
-Similar operations are possible on images (`DnD` objects) themselves, but as these objects do not contain all necessary information, the cuts from `DnD` objects are only quantitative estimates for the cuts, obtained using full experiment information available from `sqw` objects.
+They are performed on the Image pixels using data from the original `PixelData` class.
+Similar operations are possible on images (`DnD` objects) themselves, but as these objects do not contain all necessary information, the cuts from `DnD` objects are only quantitative estimates for the cuts obtained using full experiment information available from `sqw` objects.

 Another specific method of projection classes is `get_proj_axes_block` which returns the axes, specific for the projection transformation to the projection image.